Results.

 |

-Failure to provide automatic free legal aid violated the applicant’s right to defence; conviction was not overturned.
+Failure to provide automatic free legal aid for a serious charge violated the applicant’s right to a fair trial.

 |